apache/directory-fortress-core/README.txt

 ###################################################################################
 # Document Overview
 # Tips for first-time users of Fortress
 # SECTION 0.
-Prerequisites for Fortress SDK installation and use with LDAP server
+Prerequisites for Fortress SDK installation and usage
 # SECTION 1.
 Options for installing OpenLDAP to target server environment
 # SECTION 2.
 Instructions for Fortress Quickstart builder installation of OpenLDAP
 # SECTION 3.
 Instructions to pull Fortress source code from OpenLDAP GIT
 # SECTION 4.
 Instructions to build software distribution packages using 'dist' target.
 # SECTION 5.
 Instructions to configure SDK for target system using build.properties file.
 # SECTION 6.
-Instructions for using pre-existing or native OpenLDAP installation using 'load-slapd' target.
+Instructions for pre-existing or native OpenLDAP installation using 'load-slapd' target.
 # SECTION 7.
 Instructions for Symas installation of OpenLDAP - using 'init-slapd' target
 # SECTION 8.
 Instructions to integration test using 'test-full' target
 # SECTION 9.
 Instructions to run the command line interpreter (CLI) utility using 'cli' target
 # SECTION 10.
-Instructions to use Fortress A/P/R/BAC APIs with samples using 'test-samples' target
+Instructions to use Fortress A/P/R/BAC APIs with 'test-samples' target
 # SECTION 11.
 Instructions to run the command console using 'console' target
 # SECTION 12.
 Instructions to encrypt LDAP passwords used in config files.
 # SECTION 13.
 Instructions to load data into the default database using 'admin' target.